 Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas 36.
 Mutual legal assistance (MLA) С This Recommendation is fully observed.
 With regard to Recommendation 36, the ILCU should incorporate into their manual of procedures relating to mutual legal assistance matters, guidance with regard to the procedures that will be applicable when a request is made for freezing pursuant to section 9 of the ATA.
-This would be useful in providing a legal interpretation as to the effect of section 17 of the ATA and section 6 of the MLA(CM)A. The Authorities may wish to clarify in the law, the effect of section 3(1) of the ML(CM)A. The Anti-Terrorism (Amendment) Act, 2008 ( Act No. 24 of 2008) amends section 17 of the Anti-Terrorism Act to delete the reference to section 6 of the MLA (CM)A and substitute in its place section 6 of the CJ(IC)A. It is our view that section 3 (1) of the ML(CM)A is clear.
+This would be useful in providing a legal interpretation as to the effect of section 17 of the ATA and section 6 of the MLA(CM)A. The Anti-Terrorism (Amendment) Act, 2008 (Act No. 24 of 2008) amends section 17 of the Anti-Terrorism Act to delete the reference to section 6 of the MLA (CM)A and substitute in its place section 6 of the CJ(IC)A. The Authorities may wish to clarify in the law, the effect of section 3(1) of the ML(CM)A. It is our view that section 3 (1) of the ML(CM)A is clear.
 Section 3(1) of the ML(CM)A states that the ML(CM)A shall prevail if there is an inconsistency between the ML(CM)A and any other written law.
 Section 3(1) further states that the only laws that the ML(CM)A will not prevail over are an Act prohibiting the disclosure of information or prohibiting its disclosure under certain conditions.
-37. Dual criminality С This Recommendation is fully observed. discressive under contain conditions.
+37. Dual criminality С This Recommendation is fully observed.
 38. MLA on confiscation and freezing LC Freezing assistance under the ATA is limited on the grounds of reciprocity.
 The Anti-Terrorism (Amendment) Act, 2008 (Act No. 24 of 2008) amends section 9 of the Anti-Terrorism Act by removing the requirement for reciprocity in section 9 (4) of the ATA in cases where a foreign state makes an application for a freezing order.
-39. Extradition С The Recommendation is fully observed TI C 40.
+39. Extradition С The Recommendation is fully observed 11 40.
 Other forms of cooperation.
-LC The Registrar of Insurance does not have powers to compel production of information under the EIA.
+LC The ICB does not have powers to compel production of information under the EIA.
 The SC does not have powers to conduct inquiries on behalf of foreign counterparts.
-The Registrar of Insurance and the Director of Societies should be granted powers to compel production of information under the EIA and COSA, respectively in order to effectively facilitate international cooperation.
+The ICB and the Director of Societies should be granted powers to compel production of information under the EIA and COSA, respectively in order to effectively facilitate international cooperation.
+Sections 41( c) and 43 of the External Insurance Act, Chapter 348, gives the Commission powers to obtain information.
+The Commission also has the power to cooperate with foreign counterparts under Section 47.
 The Cooperative Societies Act, 2005 Part VI s(10) (a); s175(1) and s177(1) addresses the power of the Director of Societies to compel reporting.
-Section 43 of the External Insurance Act, Chapter 348, gives the Commission powers to obtain information.
 The SC should have power similar to the CBB to access records of its licensees and registrants.
-This matter is addressed in amendments made to the Securities Industry Act and the Investment Funds Act in 2007.
-All regulatory authorities should have the power to conduct inquiries on behalf of foreign counterparts.
-This matter is addressed in amendments made to the Securities Industry Act and the Investment Funds Act in 2007.
+The provisions under the SIA, 1999 and the SIR, 2000 have been repealed and replaced with the passage of the SIA, 2011 and SIR, 2012 which were brought into force on December 30, 2011 and January 9, 2012, respectively.
+The SCB's general authority to access